 This all sounds great, but how are we able to predict the likelihood that someone is going to buy at a specific moment in time.
 The developments within the Data Science & Machine Learning community never stands still.
 New techniques and models to fix current restraints or solve mathematical problems are continuously evolving.
-In this case our Data Scientists had to translate the abstract work of Data Science Research into added value for business.
-By having explored and tested different novel models we can now predict purchasing time, while also including time-varying variables; standard models only work with variables which do not vary over time such as gender.
+In this case, our Data Scientists had to translate the abstract work of Data Science Research into added value for business.
+By having explored and tested different novel models we can now predict purchasing time, while also including time-varying variables; standard models only work with variables that do not vary over time such as gender.
 From experiment to real-life applications.

 These techniques are quite different from behavioral marketing automation in which marketing actions are orchestrated when a customer shows some specific behaviors.
-At first glance they look similar as both applications are based and triggered on the behavior of the customer.
-In contrast to behavioral marketing automation the Data Science approach is individualized and predictive instead of standardized and reactive.
+At first glance, they look similar as both applications are based and triggered on the behavior of the customer.
+In contrast to behavioral marketing automation, the Data Science approach is individualized and predictive instead of standardized and reactive.
 This provides the advantage to incorporate personalization and to plan marketing activities in advance.

 Now we have a basic understanding of what is under the hood, we can look into the applications of purchasing time estimations and discover how these techniques are optimizing marketing activities.
 Forget about generic mailings at set times, but instead sent personalized mailings at times your customers have the highest likelihood of leaning towards a buying decision.
 Spend your marketing efforts effectively by setting business rules on which customers should receive your mailings based on effectiveness and/or return on investment.
-Decrease the quantity of mails sent and the risk of being perceived as ‘spammy’, but instead be of real relevance to your customers.
+Decrease the number of emails sent and the risk of being perceived as ‘spammy’, but instead be of real relevance to your customers.

 In conclusion, when deploying the two aspects of relevance, personalization and timing, in an intelligent way a competitive edge can be gained over competitors while making your customers happy.
 Feels like a win-win.